 Your healthcare provider may tell you to do bowel prep (clean out your bowels) before your surgery.
 If they do, they’ll also tell you what to do.

 You’ll need to buy the following supplies:

 - 1 (238-gram) bottle of polyethylene glycol (MiraLAX®)

-You will need to follow a clear liquid diet the day before your surgery.
-A clear liquid diet includes only liquids you can see through.
-Examples are listed in the table below.
-Your doctor or nurse will tell you if you will need an extra day of clear liquids or any additional bowel preparation.
+You’ll need to follow a clear liquid diet the day before your surgery.
+Your healthcare provider will tell you if you need to start following a clear liquid diet sooner if you should do any additional bowel preparation.

 - Don’t eat any solid foods.

 - Try to drink at least 1 (8-ounce) glass of clear liquid every hour while you’re awake.

 - Drink different types of clear liquids.
 Don’t just drink water, coffee, and tea.

 - Don’t drink sugar-free liquids unless you have diabetes and a member of your healthcare team tells you to.